Early results from GLASS-JWST. XI: Stellar masses and mass-to-light ratio of z>7 galaxies: Results and discussion

 \subsection{Accuracy of stellar mass estimates}

 {\em JWST} observations allow for a significant reduction of the uncertainties on the stellar mass measurement.
 Figure~\ref{fig:deltam} shows the relative uncertainty $\Delta M/M$ at a 1$\sigma$ level as a function of stellar mass and redshift.
-The error $\Delta M = (M_{max}-M_{min}/2M$) is computed by scanning all models with acceptable $\chi^2$ as described above.
-The $\Delta M/M$ inferred from GLASS observations is compared with the uncertainty affecting the stellar masses in two of the highest quality data sets that were available before the advent of {\em JWST}, both obtained with a combination of HST, Spitzer and ground--based data covering approximately the same spectral range of this work but with much lower depth and SNR longward $1.6\mu$m.
-These are: {\it i)} the 43 band catalog of the CANDELS GOODS-S field by \cite{merlin21} and {\it ii)} the catalog of Hubble Frontier Field (HFF) A2744 parallel by \cite{merlin16} and \cite{castellano16}, both developed within the Astrodeep\footnote{http://www.astrodeep.eu/} project.
-In both cases, we restricted to the galaxies of similar redshift ($z>6.7$) and mass ($7<$\lgm$<9.5$) as the GLASS sample.
+The error $\Delta M = (M_{max}-M_{min})/2$ is computed by scanning all models with acceptable $\chi^2$ as described above.

+The $\Delta M/M$ inferred from GLASS observations is compared with the uncertainty affecting the stellar masses in three of the highest quality and most exploited data sets that were available before the advent of {\em JWST}.
+All of them are obtained with a combination of HST, Spitzer and ground--based data covering approximately the same spectral range of this work, but with much lower depth and SNR longward $1.6\mu$m.
+These are: {\it i)} the 43 band catalog of the CANDELS GOODS-S field by \cite{merlin21}, {\it ii)} the 43 band CANDELS COSMOS catalog of \cite{nayyeri17} and {\it iii)} the 10 band catalog of Hubble Frontier Field (HFF) A2744 parallel by \cite{merlin16} and \cite{castellano16}.
+The 5$\sigma$ limiting magnitudes in the CH1 and CH2 IRAC bands are $25.5-25.6$ ({\it i}, total magnitudes), 24.4 ({\it ii}, aperture photometry within a 1 FWHM radius) and $\sim 24.85$ ({\it iii}, calculated as described in \citealt{merlin16}), to be compared with the 29.3-29.7 depth (5$\sigma$ limiting point source magnitudes in 0.1\arcsec~radius) of the F356W and F444W GLASS observations \citep{merlin21}.
+In all cases, we restricted to the galaxies of similar redshift ($z>6.9$) and mass ($7.2<$ \lgm $<9.3$) as the GLASS sample.
+In addition, we cleaned the catalogs by removing all sources flagged in the original catalogs due to photometric issues as well as spectroscopic and photometric stars.
+The latter were identified requiring SNR(H160)$>$10 and either {\it a)} SExtractor \citep{bertin96} \textsc{class$\_$star}$>$0.95 or {\it b)} \textsc{class$\_$star}$>$0.8 and populating the stellar locus of the {\it BzK} diagram \citep{daddi04}.
+For the GOODS-S and COSMOS catalogs, we also removed X-ray selected AGNs according to the official CANDELS selection.

 We remark that the computation of the error on mass depends on the code and on the library adopted.
 For this reason, we have used exactly the same code and template library, but for safety the comparison should be considered as an estimate of the relative improvement that can be obtained via {\em JWST} optical rest-frame photometry.